wasinger/adaptimage/README.md

 A small PHP library that lets you easily resize images to pre-defined sizes (useful for adaptive images), generate thumbnails, and cache them.

-Built on top of the [Imagine](https://github.com/avalanche123/Imagine) library, it is designed to be framework agnostic, customizable, and extendable.
+Built on top of the [Imagine](https://github.com/avalanche123/Imagine) library, it is designed to be framework agnostic, object orientated, customizable, and extendable.

 __Features__: